Marc Rizzo: Career

+In October 2021, Rizzo returned to Ill Niño, where he performed as their original guitarist from 1998 until his departure in 2003.
+He quietly left the band in late 2024.

+Artistry

 While primarily regarded as a metal guitarist, Rizzo's solo work demonstrates an interest in a wide range of styles, combining elements of hard rock, metal, jazz, classical and flamenco guitar.

-2007 saw him headline his first US tour to sell out venues across the country.
-In 2008, Rizzo's two solo records were released under Shrapnel Records and are available on iTunes (iTunes.com).
+Equipment

 Rizzo was endorsed by Peavey and Yamaha, and traveled the world undertaking clinics for Peavey when his tour schedule allowed.
 Rizzo, as of 2009, is endorsed by B.C.
 Rich.
 A signature seven-string Stealth model has been built for him and made available for to the public as an import model in 2010.
 He has been using PRS SE Custom 24 seven-string guitars.
 He currently uses a Washburn seven-string single-cut guitar.

-In 2004, Rizzo created the indie Phlamencore Records with younger brother Luke.
-Since has released two sampler CD's (international distro) and three full-lengths.
+Personal life

 Rizzo grew up in Carlstadt, New Jersey, where he attended Henry P. Becton Regional High School.

-In 2020, Rizzo started his new death metal side project Revenge Beast.